johner-institut/ai-guideline/Guideline-AI-Medical-Devices_EN.md

 In Europe at least, there is no obligation to create a specific document that summarizes the activities especially for AI.
 Manufacturers can integrate these aspects into existing documents such as QM documents (e.g. standard operating procedures, work instructions) and the technical documentation (e.g. software files, risk management files, clinical evaluation, summative evaluation of the usability).

+Regulation 2024/1689/EU recommends to integrate the AI specific documentation into an existing technical documnetation.
+It requires the documentation to be kept for 10 years after the AI system has been placed on the market (article 18.1).

 ## C) Requirements for product development

 ### 1. Intended use and stakeholder requirements